Post Traumatic Stress Disorder (PTSD)

 Something is traumatic when it is very frightening, overwhelming, and causes a lot of distress.
 Often the event is unexpected, and the person feels powerless to stop or change the event.
 Examples may include crimes, natural disasters, accidents, war or conflict, sexual violence, or other threats to life or safety.
 In some cases, a person may have the same reaction if the trauma happened to others, including loved ones.

 It is possible that any person may experience or witness a traumatic event.
-According to the Canadian Mental Health Association, 8% of Canadians will experience post-traumatic stress disorder (PTSD).
 Some groups at a higher risk for developing PTSD are military personnel, paramedics, firefighters, police, dispatch receivers, corrections officers, doctors, nurses, and other emergency personnel.
 Employees who work at workplaces that may experience robberies or where the risk of a serious incident is high are also at risk.

 PTSD is one type of anxiety disorder.
 Symptoms often begin within 1 to 3 months of the event, but it is also possible for the signs to appear many years later.

-- Feeling numb, detached, disconnected, or less connection with family or friends.
+- Feeling numb, detached, disconnected, or less connection with their body and thoughts or with family or friends.

 - Feeling that something terrible might happen again, or that they must constantly be “on guard” for danger.